-Prerequisites, high-school algebra and trigonometry, or 345: 111 as a corequisite.
-General physics, intended primarily for liberal arts students who are not science majors; emphasizes such unifying concepts of contemporary physics as conservation laws, symmetry principles and the nature of particles and fields.
+Prerequisites, high-school algebra and trigonometry, or 345:111 as a corequisite.
+General physics; emphasizes such unifying concepts of contemporary physics as conservation laws, symmetry principles and the nature of particles and fields.
 Newtonian mechanics; electricity and magnetism; interference and diffraction of waves; the nature of heat; space and time in the theory of relativity; quantum mechanics of atomic phenomena; recent developments in the study of elementary particles.